 A property joint venture is more than just a business arrangement, it is a relationship that should be built to be sustainable over the long term.
-Making a JV deal work requires honesty, open communication as well as shared values and goals.
+Making JV deals work requires honesty, open communication as well as shared values and goals.
 Today we look at the five crucial elements that underpin every successful joint venture partnership.

 1. Be Honest